forkiesassds/MCGalaxy-Stuff/README.md

 ## 8ball2.cs
 A NA2 like version of /8ball
 ## spleef.cs
-A port of Supernova's spleef for MCGalaxy.
+An implementation of the spleef minigame.
 ## alphagen.cs
 A port of Minecraft Alpha's terrain generator.
 ## Rainbow.cs